A New Material Interpretation of Twelfth-Century Architecture

 Jason Crow

 Dr. Jason Robert Crow is a senior lecturer at Monash University and a licensed architect.
-His research focuses the impact technological changes on material ontology and artisanal epistemology.
+His research focuses on the impact of technological changes on material ontology and artisanal epistemology.
 Understanding these changes assists in defining the role of craft in architectural design.